Bradshaw/spaceshipsin.space/sources/markdown/out/rad-borg/index.md

 - L'Incal by Alejandro Jodorowsky and Mœbius
 - Nichijou by Keiichi Arawi
 - Scavenger's Reign by Joe Bennett and Charles Huettner
+- Gelatinous Cube by Thee Oh Sees (with the music video)

 Thanks to:
 - "The Brodie Appreciation Society", for reigniting my love for roleplaying games!